Program Name: Gabriela Avelar License/Registration ID: 901109

 Feb 18, 2025 416.4(f) Multi-purpose fire extinguishers of a type approved for use in residences must be maintained in good working condition and placed in the kitchen and outside the furnace room.
 A group family day care program located in a multiple family dwelling is not required to place or maintain a fire extinguisher outside the furnace room of such dwelling.
 The caregivers must know how to use the fire extinguishers placed in such home.
 Fire extinguishers with gauges must show a full charge.
 Fire extinguishers with seals must have unbroken seals.
 Corrected

 Feb 18, 2025 416.11(b)(1)(ii) The provider, assistant(s), and substitute(s), must each submit a medical statement on forms furnished by the Office or an approved equivalent from a health care provider: before such person has any involvement in child care work.
-Not Corrected
+Corrected

 Feb 18, 2025 416.13(d) All child day care providers, employees, volunteers and any person age eighteen (18) or older living or who begins to live in a group family day care home are required to complete a Statewide Central Register database check.
 Corrected